ph4r5h4d/DEMP/README.md

 You can find `php.ini` in `./docker/php/php.ini`
 If you need to change anything remember you need to restart the container for the change to take effect.

 Nginx configuration can be found in `./docker/nginx/`.
-Also, note that `access.log` and `error.log` will be created in the same directory after container comes up.
+Also, nginx logs goes to `logs` directory inside `nginx` directory.

 Your project source must go under `src` directory.
 Nginx default check for `index.php` in `src/public` to comply with modern frameworks like Laravel so if it's not your case, you may change nginx configuration.

+## Configuration
+Check the `.env` file.
+You can change image version if you want and also modify services exposed port.

 ### Note:
 If you are on Windows and you experience a problem with MariaDB please kindly remove the related volume in `docker-compose.yml` and restart containers, Also remember with these changes you will loose your data once the container gets deleted.